 Learn strategies to ‘read’ diverse group situations, build trust, and overcome communication and cultural barriers.

 Make critical decisions in high-pressure work environments, like the simulated international symposium in India, where students face time constraints, heat and jetlag.

 Investigate public policies and gain the written communication skills required for global projects and complex negotiations.

 Concentrations and Mobility Options

-Students have the opportunity to specialize in one of the program’s seven concentrations offered at McMaster or via exchange.
+Students have the opportunity to specialize in one of the program’s concentrations offered at McMaster or via exchange with our partnership universities.